 I pulled back the rubber gasket around the door.
 This is what I saw.

-The inside of a front-loading washer's door gasket, with heavy black mold deposits in the rubber folds before and after cleaning
+A gloved hand pulling back a front-loading washer's rubber gasket, revealing heavy black mold deposits in the folds

 My washer's gasket.
 I had not pulled back the rubber in two years.